 Hall Residents may have coffee makers, microwaves, refrigerators, and/or toaster ovens.
 Refrigerators are limited to 4.3 cu. ft. and 1.35 amps and must be properly grounded.
 Refrigerators must be emptied and cleaned between terms and during holidays.
 Apartment residents may have small appliances such coffee makers, toasters, and toaster ovens.
 Apartment refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment and residents may not allow others to use their washers or dryers.
+Apartment and residence hall residents may not allow others to use their washers or dryers.